 Test security procedures are designed to ensure that examinees have an equal opportunity to demonstrate their academic achievement and skills, that examinees who do their own work are not unfairly disadvantaged by examinees who do not, and that scores reported for each examinee are valid.
-The following behaviors are prohibited at MBE test centers:
+The following conduct is prohibited at MBE test centers:

-- attempting to remove test materials or information, including test questions or answers, or any unauthorized items from the testing room during any scheduled or unscheduled break or at the conclusion of the testing period - looking at another examinee's test booklet or answer sheet - · giving or receiving assistance - using any device to share or exchange information during the test - · using any unauthorized aids - creating a disturbance or allowing an alarm, pager, or phone to sound in the testing room - filling in circles after time has been called
+- bringing unauthorized devices (whether turned on or off) or unauthorized materials into the testing room (see list on pages 4 and 5) - removing or attempting to remove test materials or information, including test questions or answers, or any unauthorized items from the testing room during any scheduled or unscheduled break or at the conclusion of the testing period - looking at another examinee's test booklet or answer sheet - giving or receiving assistance on the exam - using any device to share or exchange information - using unauthorized aids - creating a disturbance - continuing to work after a supervisor has instructed examinees to stop writing

 Examinees may not retain any test materials.
-Pages or covers of test booklets are not to be torn out or separated from the test booklets in any way.
+Pages or covers of test booklets are not to be torn out of or separated from the test booklets in any way.
 Examinees are not permitted to duplicate or record, by copying, photographing, or any other means, any part of the MBE.
 All test materials, including test booklets and answer sheets, must be returned intact to the test supervisor after testing.
+The following conduct is prohibited after the examination: